-(1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2014;

-(2) discussed with Amkor's independent registered public accounting firm the matters required to be discussed by PCAOB auditing standard AU380; and

-(3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by the applicable requirements of the PCAOB, and has discussed with the independent registered public accounting firm such firm's independence.
+- (1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2015; - (2) met with Amkor's internal auditors and independent registered public accounting firm, with and without management present, to discuss the results of their audits and the overall quality of the company's financial reporting, and the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 16, Communications with Audit Committees; and - (3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by the applicable requirements of the PCAOB, and has discussed with the independent registered public accounting firm such firm's independence.
 The Audit Committee considered whether the provision of non-audit services by Amkor's independent registered public accounting firm is compatible with maintaining the independence of the independent registered public accounting firm.
-The Audit Committee concluded that the independent registered public accounting firm is independent registered public accounting firm.
+The Audit Committee concluded that the independent registered public accounting firm is independent from Amkor and its management.

-Based on all of the foregoing, the Audit Committee recommended to the Board of Directors that Amkor's audited consolidated financial statements for the year ended December 31, 2014 be included in Amkor's Annual Report on Form 10-K and filed with the SEC.
-The Audit Committee also selected PricewaterhouseCoopers LLP as Amkor's independent registered public accounting firm for the year ending December 31, 2015.
+Based on all of the foregoing, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements for the year ended December 31, 2015 be included in our Annual Report on Form 10-K and filed with the SEC.
+The Audit Committee also selected PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2016.